nelsonfleig/webpack-ts-starter/README.md

 # Webpack TS Starter

-Basic webpack boilerplate for basic Frontend JS projects.
+Basic webpack boilerplate for Frontend projects with Typescript and SCSS.